codygreen/llm_api_server/objective4/README.md

 ## Conclusion

+In this lab, we've delved into the crucial task of enhancing the security and reliability of our AI model's API by implementing rate limiting through NGINX, thereby fortifying it against potential denial-of-service (DoS) attacks.
+By constraining the frequency and volume of incoming requests, we've taken proactive measures to safeguard the availability and performance of our model, ensuring uninterrupted service for legitimate users.

-In this lab, we examined how to leverage NGINX to rate limit our AI model's API to protect from model DoS attacks.
-In the next section, we will add authorization to the model API to ensure only approved users are leveraging the AI model.
+However, as we prepare to transition to the next stage, it's evident that further security measures are required.
+In the upcoming section, we will focus on implementing authorization mechanisms to restrict access to the AI model API, ensuring that only authenticated and authorized users can leverage its capabilities.

 [objective 5 lab guide](../objective5/README.md)